Nicolas Kitsikis: Life

-In 1911-1913 he worked in Berlin as civil engineer and in 1913 he came back to Greece as a volunteer to fight in the Second Balkan War.
+In 1911–1913 he worked in Berlin as civil engineer and in 1913 he came back to Greece as a volunteer to fight in the Second Balkan War.
 In 1916, at the age of 29, he was elected full professor of Statics and later of Metallic Bridges at the Athens Polytechnic School.
 He is considered the founder in Greece of the branch of Statics and Photodiagnosis.
-In 1917-1920, he was appointed general director of Public Works of the government of Eleftherios Venizelos and initiated the return to Greece of famous Greek scholars from abroad, such as Constantin Carathéodory.
-Along with his younger brother, the architect Konstantinos (Kostas) Kitsikis he helped in the reconstruction of Thessaloniki following the Great Fire of 1917.
+In 1917–1920, he was appointed general director of Public Works of the government of Eleftherios Venizelos and initiated the return to Greece of famous Greek scholars from abroad, such as Constantin Carathéodory.
+Along with his younger brother, the architect Kostas Kitsikis he helped in the reconstruction of Thessaloniki following the Great Fire of 1917.

-In 1921-1928, as technical director of the British company Mac Alpine, he built the harbour of Herakleion in Crete.
+In 1921–1928, as technical director of the British company Mac Alpine, he built the harbour of Herakleion in Crete.
 In recognition to this, his statue was erected on the waterfront in 2003.
-In that city he met his future wife, the Cretan Beata Kitsikis née Petychakis (1907-1986), of Cairo Greek Orthodox and Trieste Roman Catholic background.
-Beata's stepfather was Aristidis Stergiadis, the Greek high commissioner to Izmir in 1919-1922, when it was under Greek occupation.
+In that city he met his future wife, the Cretan Beata Kitsikis née Petychakis (1907–1986), of Cairo Greek Orthodox and Trieste Roman Catholic background.
+Beata's stepfather was Aristidis Stergiadis, the Greek high commissioner to İzmir in 1919–1922, when it was under Greek occupation.
 In 1948, during the Greek Civil War, Beata was condemned to death by a Greek military tribunal as a Communist fighter, even though she was not executed.
 After the end of the civil war, she was released from jail in late 1951.

 In 1931 and again in 1935, Nicolas Kitsikis was unanimously elected president of the Technical Chamber of Greece and gave birth to the industrialization of Greece under the premiership of Eleftherios Venizelos.
-In 1929-1935 he served as Venizelist senator and in 1937-1945 was the technical director of the Piraeus harbour.
+In 1929–1935 he served as Venizelist senator and in 1937–1945 was the technical director of the Piraeus harbour.
 From 1937 to 1945 he was elected vice-rector and then rector of the Polytechnic School of Athens.